 Instructions

-• Slice the bread into 4 small strips.
+• Slice each bread sandwich into 3 or 4 small strips.

-• Dip the French toast toast strips into the batter and shake off any excess batter.
+• Dip each French toast stick into the batter and shake off any excess batter.

-• Heat some butter in a pan on low heat and cook the French toast sticks on all 4 sides.
+• Heat a small amount of butter in a pan on low heat and cook the French toast sticks on all 4 sides.
 Make sure to turn the sticks on all sides to ensure that there is no raw egg on each piece.
 Allow them to cool before serving.

 Notes